-- (1) A copyright holder or Related Right Holder may allow his copyright and related rights pursuant to this section to a collection society to: - (a) manage such rights; or - (b) licence other persons to exercise those rights. - (2) Contracts concluded with a collection society pursuant to section 44(1) may be considered as part of civil and commercial transactions in the AIFC. - (3) A collection society is not permitted to discriminate as to whom a licence for the exploitation of a Work may be granted to. - (4) A collection society must not be considered as discriminatory when granting a licence to a person for a reduced fee where the Work is to be used: - (a) at a public event featuring a live show by Performing Artists; or - (b) in connection with an educational or cultural event that does not generate any direct or indirect income. - (5) A collection society must: - (a) obtain an accreditation/ authorisation from the Ministry. - (b) keep a register of its members containing details of: - (i) their capacity; and - (ii) any work for which they have contracted with the collection society, and the details of the type of work provided, the duration thereof and the agreed price;

-- (c) notify the Ministry of any change in the details of its register; - (d) comply with all relevant decisions issued by the Ministry; - (e) comply with National Copyright Law and all relevant legislation of Kazakhstan.
+- (1) A copyright holder or Related Right Holder may allow his copyright and related rights pursuant to this section to a collection society to: - (a) manage such rights; or - (b) licence other persons to exercise those rights. - (2) Contracts concluded with a collection society pursuant to section 44(1) may be considered as part of civil and commercial transactions in the AIFC. - (3) A collection society is not permitted to discriminate as to whom a licence for the exploitation of a Work may be granted to. - (4) A collection society must not be considered as discriminatory when granting a licence to a person for a reduced fee where the Work is to be used: - (a) at a public event featuring a live show by Performing Artists; or - (b) in connection with an educational or cultural event that does not generate any direct or indirect income. - (5) A collection society must: - (a) obtain an accreditation/ authorisation from the Ministry to carry out its activities in or from the AIFC and subject to the Acting Law of the AIFC; - (b) keep a register of its members containing details of: - (i) their capacity; and - (ii) any work for which they have contracted with the collection society, and the details of the type of work provided, the duration thereof and the agreed price; - (c) notify the Ministry of any change in the details of its register; - (d) comply with all relevant decisions issued by the Ministry; - (e) comply with National Copyright Law and all relevant legislation of Kazakhstan.